The Norm (comic strip): Characters and story

 Jan: Ford's girlfriend (later wife) is a therapist who does not like Norm, but is good friends with Reine.
 Though Ford is fully committed to their relationship, he resorts to creative ways to evade her so he can hang out with Norm; such as offering to help with their wedding plans, which invariably gets him thrown out of the house.

 Mom and Dad: Norm's parents, who are usually depicted as voices out of the cartoon frame.
 In some strips they are drawn as childish stick-figure sketches, reflecting the fact that Norm still sees them through a child's eyes.
 While Norm frequently talks about wanting to be "friends" with his parent on an equal adult level, he invariably ends up being treated as a kid, often reverting to "Boy Norm" in the process.
 In later strips, they are drawn as normal characters, but always with their faces obscured.

 Reine's Parents: Reine's Mother and Father, unlike Norm's parents they actually appear in the strip and interact with other characters normally.
 They are a happy older couple who are quite fond of their daughter, and are quite approving of Norm as well in no small part because they are under the false understanding that Norm and Reine are dating.
 They have at least one other child, a son who has not appeared in the strip.

 The Co-workers: Most of Norm's co-workers have no given names and are known only by their job titles, such as the President (also referred to as the CEO), the HR Director, the System Technicians (there are two), the Copier Repairman, etc.

 The Boss: (No name given) An African-American woman who is Norm's manager at work.
 A low-level cog in the company's management who is constantly loading Norm down with work, meetings and deadlines that invariably make him work all sorts of overtime hours.
 While she would be totally lost without Norm; she would be the last person to admit it.

 Wonk: Norm's older and balding co-worker.
 A plain vanilla type of guy who is constantly annoyed by Norm.
 The feeling is mutual.

 Maria Elena: A friend of Reine who Norm had shown some interest in while unaware that she was already engaged.

-The Neighbours Also referred to as "The Married Friends" is A young married couple with a baby who lives next door to Norm, usually appearing as a counterpoint to Norm's bachelor lifestyle.
+The Neighbours: Also referred to as "The Married Friends", are a young married couple with a baby who lives next door to Norm, usually appearing as a counterpoint to Norm's bachelor lifestyle.
 Their names are not mentioned.
 They also have a Sheltie named Chuck that Norm occasionally takes for walks.